beauvilerobed/dog-breed-image-classification/README.md

 Set hook to eval mode

 ### Results and insights
-What are the results/insights did you get by profiling/debugging your model?

 One key insight would be to checks how many data loaders are running in parallel and whether the total number is equal the number of available CPU cores.
 The rule triggers if number is much smaller or larger than the number of available cores.
 If too small, it might lead to low GPU utilization.
 If too large, it might impact other compute intensive operations on CPU

 One result would be The StepOutlier rule measures step durations and checks for outliers.
-The rule
-        returns True if duration is larger than stddev times the standard deviation.
+The rule returns True if duration is larger than stddev times the standard deviation.
 The rule also takes the parameter mode, that specifies whether steps from training or validation phase should be checked.

-## Model Deployment
+## Model Querying
-**TODO**: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
 ```
 import torch
 import torchvision
 from torchvision import transforms